 Your body does make GABA on its own from glutamate in your brain.
 Most healthy people have an adequate supply of GABA.

-But if you’re dealing with anxiety or stress and need some extra help in calming things down, GABA can help.
+But if you’re dealing with anxiety, mood disorders, or chronic stress and need some extra help in calming things down, GABA can help.

 While GABA does not readily cross the blood-brain barrier, you have many other options available for regulating or boosting GABA, if GABA as a supplement doesn’t work for you.